CDL-Quantum/CohortProject_2020/Project_1_RBM_and_Tomography/Pharmaceutical_Business_Application.md

 Today, during a global pandemic like COVID-19, it has never been more evident the importance of reducing both time and cost for the discovery of new vaccines and therapeutic drugs.
 In this business application, we overview the exponential optimization computing advantage of our research, touch on QC collaborations for future work, elaborate on market advantages, and provide finacial insights into key customer demographics and their incentives for partnering with our team.

-A repository which explores this more can be found here with key contributions from ________, Skylar Chaney, Alexander Soare and Jake Malliaros. https://github.com/CDLQuantum2020-RBM-Team3/CohortProject_2020/tree/master/Project_1_RBM_and_Tomography
+A repository which explores this more can be found here with key contributions from Mario Guzzi, Skylar Chaney, Alexander Soare and Jake Malliaros. https://github.com/CDLQuantum2020-RBM-Team3/CohortProject_2020/tree/master/Project_1_RBM_and_Tomography